adamczapla/adamczapla.github.io/_posts/2025-01-27-understanding-if-consteval-in-c++-a-better-alternative-to-is-constant-evaluated.md

 ## Conclusion

 `std::is_constant_evaluated()` has its uses for runtime-dependent logic, but it falls short when working with `consteval` functions.
 The introduction of `if consteval` in C++ provides a cleaner and safer way to handle compile-time evaluation, ensuring that the compiler can confidently differentiate between branches.

-> By understanding the nuances of these constructs, developers can write more robust and maintainable C++ code.
-{: .prompt-info }